hanaleemc/CP-MacrophageModel/README.md

 # CP-MacrophageModel
-Included is my code for generating a Macrophage Model from RECON 3D and the Sanity Tests to assess basic model performance.
+This is an in-progress repository to share my code for generating a Macrophage Model from RECON 3D and the Sanity Tests to assess basic model performance.

 Included in this reposity are the following files:
 "Msample_analysis_full.R,"